Organizing various replications in MySQL 8.0

 Multi-stage replication

-In this configuration, the slave in a normal master-slave configuration also acts as the master.
+This is a configuration in which the slave in a normal master-slave configuration also serves as the master.

 Also called grandson slave.

-One example of using this configuration is when performing rolling version upgrades of MySQL.
+One example of using this configuration is when performing a rolling MySQL version upgrade.

 By building such a multi-stage slave configuration and promoting a slave to a master, it is possible to upgrade to MySQL 5.7.